Historiography: Terminology

-Historiography was more recently defined as "the study of the way history has been and is written – the history of historical writing", which means that, "When you study 'historiography' you do not study the events of the past directly, but the changing interpretations of those events in the works of individual historians."
+Historiography was more recently defined as "the study of the way history has been and is written—the history of historical writing", which means that, "When you study 'historiography' you do not study the events of the past directly, but the changing interpretations of those events in the works of individual historians."

+History

 Antiquity

 Understanding the past appears to be a universal human need, and the "telling of history" has emerged independently in civilizations around the world.

 What constitutes history is a philosophical question (see philosophy of history).

-The earliest chronologies date back to Mesopotamia and ancient Egypt, in the form of chronicles and annals.
-However, no historical writers in these early civilizations were known by name.
+The earliest chronologies date back to ancient Egypt and Sumerian/Akkadian Mesopotamia, in the form of chronicles and annals.
+However, most historical writers in these early civilizations were not known by name, and their works usually did not contain narrative structures or detailed analysis.
 By contrast, the term "historiography" is taken to refer to written history recorded in a narrative format for the purpose of informing future generations about events.
-In this limited sense, "ancient history" begins with the early historiography of Classical Antiquity, in about the 5th century BC.
+In this limited sense, "ancient history" begins with the written history of early historiography in Classical Antiquity, established in 5th century BC Classical Greece.